Bābā Jān Tepe: Baba Jan IV

 In the Deep Sounding on the Central Mound, two levels of domestic architecture (level 5, 2300-2100 BC and level 4, 1800-1500 BC) were separated by a period of abandonment during which four burials were dug into the area.
-Four other Baba Jan IV graves were cut into virgin soil on the East Mound; these date to the late third (Goff, 1976, fig. 11.10-13, 16-18) and mid-second millennium BC.
+Four other Baba Jan IV graves were cut into virgin soil on the East Mound; these date to the late third (Goff, 1976, fig. 11.10-13, 16–18) and mid-second millennium BC.
 The assemblage is comparable to that of period III at Godin Tepe.

 Baba Jan III

 Baba Jan III.
 On the Central Mound only the superimposed foundations from two phases of a Manor (30 x 35 m) survive.
-The earlier, level 2, consisted of a rectangular court with a north-south axis flanked by long narrow rooms, the whole with towers both at the corners and midpoints of all sides.
+The earlier, level 2, consisted of a rectangular court with a north–south axis flanked by long narrow rooms, the whole with towers both at the corners and midpoints of all sides.
 When rebuilt in level 1, the Manor consisted of a central columned hall (one row of three columns) surrounded by long narrow rooms.
 On the East Mound the almost 2,000 m2 excavation yielded the Fort and Painted Chamber.
 The excavated portion of the Fort, whose walls survived to a height of 3–4 m, consisted of a large (12 m2) room with four irregularly placed columns and surrounded by long rectangular chambers.
 A spiral ramp led either to a second story or the roof.
 Further rooms extended to the south.
 The Painted Chamber (10 x 12 m) unit was added at the east end of the Fort.
 This ceremonial hall, which opened southward onto an enclosed courtyard, had two columns, a niche and doorway with reveals, white walls decorated with red paint, and a painted-tile ceiling.
 The Fort and Painted Chamber were probably the seat of a local ruler.
 The extent and nature of the settlement are uncertain.
 Fire destroyed this complex at the end of the eighth century BC.
 The pottery evidence suggests that the East Mound buildings were built and used after the Central Mound Manors.
-The columned halls at Baba Jan are analogous to contemporary buildings of Hasanlu (Ḥasanlū) IV, Godin Tepe II, and Nush-i Jan (Nūš-e Jān).
+The columned halls at Baba Jan are analogous to contemporary buildings of Hasanlu (Ḥasanlū) IV, Godin Tepe II, and Tepe Nush-i Jan (Nūš-e Jān).

 Baba Jan III pottery, long known as Genre Luristan, was a handmade, turntable-finished buff ware with distinctive decoration in a thick red-brown matte paint.
 Typical motifs included ladders and pendant triangles with hatching or crosshatching.
 Common vessel shapes were simple: wide-bodied jars with narrow necks, small bowls with incurved rims and horizontal loop handles, conical bowls, and cups.
 A range of iron weapons and tools were found, but classic Luristan bronze artifacts were uncommon.